situmtech/situm-android-getting-started/README.md

-## <a name="indoor-outdoor-positioning"><a/> Positioning in indoor-outdoor
+### <a name="indoor-outdoor-positioning"><a/> Positioning in indoor-outdoor
-To enable the positioning mode to operate both indoor and outdoor its mandatory to use the LocationManager without indicating a specific building.
+To enable the positioning mode to operate both indoor and outdoor its mandatory to use the `LocationManager` without indicating a specific building.

-*Its mandatory to config [Optional step 5: location and runtime permissions](#locationpermissions).
+Note: you are required to configure [Optional step 5: location and runtime permissions](#locationpermissions) before proceed with this sample.

-1. First of all, build a LocationRequest without indicating the building id.
-This can be configured with much more options, but is outside of the scope of this example.
+1. First of all, build a `LocationRequest` without indicating the building id.
+This can be configured with much more options, but it is outside of the scope of this example.
 Check the [Javadoc](http://developers.situm.es/pages/android/api_documentation.html) for more information.
-2. To receive location updates build a LocationListener.
+2. To receive location updates build a `LocationListener`.
-3. After the creation of the needed objects, request location updates to the LocationManager.
+3. After the creation of the needed objects, invoke `requestLocationUpdates` method of the `LocationManager`

 ```java
 LocationRequest locationRequest = new LocationRequest.Builder().build();